andrewhong5297/farcaster-explorer/README.md

 - **👑 stadium:** 250+ casts, 100,000+ engagement score, 10+ influencers/vips

 Where engagement score is `[likes + recasts*3 + replies*10]`

+---

+I've set up four types of issues right now:
+- `bugs`: This is for data quality issues like miscalculations or broken queries.
+- `chart improvements`: This is for suggesting improvements to the visualizations.
+- `query improvements`: This is for suggesting improvements to the query itself, such as adding an extra column or table that enhances the results.
+- `generic questions`: This is a catch all for other questions or suggestions you may have about the dashboard.

+If you want to contribute, either start an issue or go directly into making a PR (using the same labels as above).
+Once the PR is merged, the queries will get updated in the frontend.

 ### Query Management Scripts